 Raspberry Pi and ExoSense¶

-Configure Raspberry Pi¶
+Configure the Raspberry Pi¶

 - When using Raspberry Pi, the recommended OS is Raspbian LITE